RhodiumToad/pllua-ng/README.md

 Please report any remaining bugs or missing functionality on github.

-Currently it should build against (recent point releases of) pg versions 9.5, 9.6, 10, 11, 12 and 13.
+Currently it should build against (recent point releases of) pg versions 9.5 to 15.
 It is known that this module will never work on pg versions before 9.5 (we rely critically on memory context callbacks, which were introduced in that version).

-Lua 5.4 (only 5.4.2 onwards), Lua 5.3, and LuaJIT 2.1beta (with
+Lua 5.4 (only 5.4.2 onwards, excluding 5.4.5), Lua 5.3, and LuaJIT
-COMPAT52) are fully supported at this time.
-(Lua 5.4.0 and 5.4.1 are checked for at runtime and rejected, because they would otherwise require runtime stack limit calculations.)
+2.1beta (with COMPAT52) are fully supported at this time.
+(Lua 5.4.0 and 5.4.1 are checked for at runtime and rejected, because they would otherwise require runtime stack limit calculations; 5.4.5 is checked for at compile and run time and rejected because of an incompatible ABI/API change.)

 Documentation is being migrated from this README to a more comprehensive
 document: